-In answering the question “How much updating is needed to sell a house in Los Angeles?” you do need to be careful whose advice you take.
+In answering the question “How much updating is needed to sell a house in Riverside?” you do need to be careful whose advice you take.
 Misinformation can cost you a lot of time and money.
 The keys here are to stick to the basics and to address only those things that truly matter to potential buyers.

 First of all, you should tend to the unglamorous, basic repairs and updates.
 You will likely be tempted to start with updating the appliances and cabinets in the kitchen or remodeling the master bath.
 But these things won’t matter to buyers if the kitchen faucet leaks and the furnace don’t work properly.
 Besides, you’ll get the most bang for you updating buck at sale time on the basics.